 How Qgiv Can Help Your Peer-to-Peer Fundraising Campaign

-When you partner with Qgiv for a peer-to-peer fundraising campaign, you’re not just getting our software (although it is pretty awesome!).
-You’re also getting our ongoing help.
+When you partner with Qgiv for a peer-to-peer fundraising campaign, you’re not just getting our software!
+We’ll also:

-- We’ll train your team to use the software, step by step.
+- Train your team to use the software.

-- We’ll help your nonprofit grow by scaling our software to your organization’s needs and adapting as you change.
+- Scale our software to your organization’s growing needs and adapt as you change.

-Our Customer Experience team can help your organization take advantage of all the features that our peer-to-peer fundraising software offers, from the planning period to the final thank-yous.
+Take advantage of all the features that our fundraising platform offers!
+We’ll support you the whole way, from the planning period to the final thank-you emails.

-Remember the highly successful peer-to-peer examples that we showed you earlier?
-Yep, you guessed it — they were powered by Qgiv.
-Thousands of nonprofits have trusted Qgiv to run their peer-to-peer fundraising campaigns, and you can read some of their testimonies here.
+Remember the highly successful examples that we showed you earlier?
+They were powered by Qgiv!
+Thousands of nonprofits have trusted Qgiv to support their peer-to-peer fundraising campaigns.
+You can read some of their testimonials here!

 - 10 Great Peer-to-Peer Fundraising Ideas.
-Now that you know that you want to host a P2P campaign, it’s time to decide what kind of event you want to host as the grand finale.
+So you want to host a P2P campaign!
+It’s time to decide what kind of culminating event you want to host.
 Check out this list of 10 fun ideas to get started.